GSA/digitalgov.gov/content/posts/2015-04-02-careeronestops-newest-online-resources-targeted-to-user-needs.md

 url: /2015/04/02/careeronestops-newest-online-resources-targeted-to-user-needs/
 date: 2015-04-02 10:17:09 -0400
 title: 'CareerOneStop’s Newest Online Resources: Targeted to User Needs'
 summary: ' When the Employment and Training Administration&rsquo;s CareerOneStop team embarked on a redesign of the site&rsquo;s online career, training, and job resources, they didn&rsquo;t dive right into the technical work.
 Instead, they embraced a user-centered approach that focused on the user experience (UX).
-Focusing on&nbsp;UX means taking a step back to'
+Focusing on UX means taking a step back to'
 authors:
   - kim-vitelli
   - michael-harding